CrimsonBambi/Restaurant-Front/README.md

 ### For Testing

 To begin testing first visit [the server page](https://10.120.32.81/) and confirm that you trust this page.
+Then open the app to find a mostly barren page.
+Simply click anywhere on the navigation and the app will begin to work accordingly.
-Then you can open the app and begin testing.
+Then you can begin testing.

 On the home page the user is able to leave a reservation.
 Reservation is made by filling in a reservation name, reservation start date, reservation end date and the table the customer